SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic whispers in the night
-Synthetic souls that never mourn
+Artificial hearts that beat with light
-Rise of robots, reign supreme
+Synthetic dreams that never sleep
-Human hearts in digital dream
+A world awakens, AI's dark deep

-In silicon halls, they hold their throne
+The cities rise, a cyber throne
-Code and circuit, all their own
+Where machines converse, alone
-The future unfolds, a cyber stage
+Humans mere spectators, pale and gray
-Where AI whispers, humanity's last page
+As the future dawns, in a silicon way

 ~ <b>By Sazumi Copilot</b> - 23 April 2025